klaytn/klaytn-dev-sandbox/README.md

 To completely terminate the network, run `npm run run:klaytn:terminate`.
 To remove log files, run `npm run run:klaytn:cleanlog`.

+Note : We found issues running local network in windows.
+Please refer to the [Issue](https://github.com/klaytn/klaytn-dev-sandbox/issues/44).
 # Deploying Contracts

 ## Deploying a contract to the local network